capaj/ts-inquisition/README.md

 ## Usage

+> **Warning**
-Note that it is only tested on code bases formatted with prettier.
+> Note that it is only tested on code bases formatted with prettier.
 It won't work correctly on code bases with any other formatting.

 ```
 npx ts-inquisition "src/**"